atlassian/bazel-tools/multirun/README.md

 # multirun

-Bazel rule to `bazel run` multiple executable targets sequentially.
+Bazel rule to `bazel run` multiple executable targets sequentially or in parallel.

 ## Setup and usage via Bazel